downingtim/LSDV-PVG/README.md

 ## Dependencies

-Panalyze is based on the following tools and scripts:
+Panalyze is based on the following tools and scripts.
+If you use the Docker version, this should not be an issue.

-1. PGGB
+1. Esearch cand efetch
-2. ODGI
+2. Mafft
-3.
+3. RAxML
+4. R
+5. VG
+6.  dot
+7. PGGB
+8. ODGI
+9. Panacus
+10. Pangrowth
+11. Gfautil
+12. Wfmash
+13. Pafgnostic
+14. GFAstats
+15. Busco
+16. Bgzip
+17. SAMtools
+18. Mash

 ## Credits